|Nutrition Facts (per serving)|

-These quantities work best for a 14- to 16-pound bird, but you'll have to determine how much turkey you need for your crowd.
-You will need more brine for a larger turkey, although you might do with the same amount if you use a brining bag.
-Be sure all of the turkey is immersed in the brine.
+These quantities work best for a 14- to 16-pound bird; if you plan on cooking a larger turkey, you will need to make more brine unless you use a brining bag.
+Be sure all of the turkey is immersed in the liquid.

 1 cup table salt, or 1 1/2 cups kosher or coarse salt

 1 cup white sugar